by Joe Goudeseune | May 12, 2014 | Uncategorized

 One of my customers recently contacted me for assistance in improving their steel cutting production rates.
 They had run up against a wall in trying to get faster cut times for some large bundles of angle, i-beam, and c-channel.
 Their saw was running smoothly, but the...

 Too often, a homeowner or hobbiest tries to cut metal with the wood cutting bandsaw they have.
-Woodworking saws typically run much faster than metalworking saws, and bimetal blades have issues when they are run too fast.
-Here is a perfect example of a recent situation...
+Woodworking saws available at https://woodworkingquestions.com/ typically run much faster than metalworking saws, and bimetal blades have issues when they are run too fast....

 I have a band saw blade that will literally cut hard materials at a rate you have never seen!
 In fact this bi-metal bandsaw blade just outperformed a carbide tipped bandsaw blade.
 When I say outperformed, I mean it cut FASTER than carbide!
 Normal rates when cutting...